ThibArg/node-js-keynote2pdf/README.md

     * Default value: 300000 (5 minutes)
   * `max_lifespan`
     * (Milliseconds)
-    * When you don't explicitely call canClean() after a succesful conversion, temporary files are not deleted.
-To void flooding the disk, files are deleted if they were created since more than max_lifespan.
+    * When you don't explicitely call `canClean()` after a succesful conversion, temporary files are not deleted.
+To avoid flooding the disk, files are deleted if they were created since more than max_lifespan.
-    * You must think about specific and probably rare usecase where either Keynote is very loaded, or a very, very big presentation is veing converted and the conversion takes a lot of time, so you want to avoid accidental removal of temporary file that is infact used.
+    * You must think about specific and probably rare usecase where either Keynote is very loaded, or a very, very big presentation is being converted and the conversion takes a lot of time, so you want to avoid accidental removal of a temporary file that is infact used.
 One hour seams to be good.
     * Default value: 3600000 (one hour)
   * `debug`
     * More or less info messages in the console